SARMAD, THE CHEERFUL, NAKED MARTYR

 Tis strange that a thief has caused me to be naked!

 He was summoned before the court.
 In this gathering there were the greatest scholars and divines present too in addition to Aurangzeb.
 Aurangzeb asked him, “People say that you gave Dara Shikuh the good news of the sultanate.
 Is this true?”
 Hazrat Sarmad replied, “Yes it is true; and that good news was truthful for he has attained the crown of the eternal sultanate.”
 The scholars asked him, “Why do you roam around naked?”
 He gave the same reply which he had given earlier to Mullah Qavi.
 The scholars asked him to put on some clothes but he ignored them.
 Aurangzeb addressed the scholars and said, “Being naked in itself is not a reason to kill someone.
 Ask him to recite the first kalimah.”
 Sarmad was asked to recite the kalimah.
-As per his habit he only recited, “There is no ”.
+As per his habit he only recited, “There is no god”.
 When the scholars heard these words of negation they were extremely annoyed.
 He replied, “Presently, I am drowned [mustaghraq] in Negation ; I have not yet reached the (spiritual) station of Affirmation yet.
 If I read the full kalimah in this state, I will be telling a lie.”
 The scholars decided that this action of his was blasphemy [kufr] and that repentance was necessary.
 Hazrat Sarmad refused to repent.
-The scholars decided that the penalty was permissible in this case.
+The scholars decided that the death penalty was permissible in this case.

 The next day he was taken to the execution spot.
 When the executioner came near to him with a gleaming sword in his hand, he smiled on seeing him and then lifting his eyes to the heavens spoke these historic words: